probe-lab/go-kademlia/network/address/README.md

 # Addressing

-The `NodeID` is the Kademlia node identifier.
-It must implement a `Key()` method mapping the `NodeID` to a Kademlia Key.
+The `NodeID` is the DHT node identifier.
+It must implement a `Key()` method mapping the `NodeID` to a DHT binary Key.
 It can also contain additional information such as the node's network addresses.

 ```go
 // NodeID is a generic node identifier.
 It is used to identify a node and can